NOAA-GSL/SENA-c_sw/ref/README.md

 ## Build and test script

-For convenience, a build script is provided that builds the code and runs the test suite:
+For convenience, a build script is provided that builds the code and runs the test suite.

-**(NOTE: This script may need to be modified, depending on how modules are set up on your system)**
+**(NOTE: This script is written for machines that use modules and it may need to be modified, depending on how modules are set up on your system)**

 ```bash
 $ ./build.sh <gcc | intel> <debug | release>